Factsheet: Types of direct payment account

 Summary

-There are three main options for managing your direct payments.
-This factsheet explains a bit more about them, so you can choose the right option for you.
+There are three ways to manage direct payments.
+This factsheet explains a bit more about them, so you can choose the right way for you.

 Printing in Large Print